 There’s usually a very good reason why certain characters endure.
-It’s usually something quite deep-seated and archetypal.
+It’s usually something quite deep-seated and archetypal1.
 If you can find a good dramatic tension at the heart of a character, then you’ve really struck gold.
 I found that with both Judge Anderson and Durham Red.

 With Anderson, she’s the most empathetic person in all of Mega-City One, yet she’s also part of the terrible fascist machinery that’s crushing everyone’s souls.
 She wants to help, but she’s part of the problem.
 Similarly, Durham Red is a murderous vampire.
 That’s exactly why everyone in the galaxy is so terrified of her in that first series by Grant and Ezquerra.
 But how does she cope with that as a person?
 I don’t think she’s a psychopath, which must only make it worse for her.
 She kills to survive.
 Her addiction to blood won’t let her go cold turkey.
 And on the deepest, most primal level, she would relish killing and consuming the lives of others.
 She’s Lestat and Louis all in one.
 But once she’s sated her vampiric appetite, how does she deal with the comedown?
 How would she maintain a moral compass?
 Stuff like that is your story-engine.
 What stories can you tell that would bring out that conflict and raise those dramatic questions?

-So in terms of going back and revising vintage creations, it’s a case of reviewing (and revering) the original, and figuring out what makes them tick.
+So in terms of going back and revising vintage creations, it’s a case of reviewing (and revering) the original2, and figuring out what makes them tick.
 I’ll usually read plenty of interviews with the original creators, as well as fan responses.
 Fans sometimes get taken for granted on that score, I think, when they’re the people who’ve probably lived with those characters the longest.

 Thanks to Sweet Nightmares, Benjamin, Denny, Dan, Michael and Tim for their questions